 The Main Campus in Dayton has a library containing books, CD's, and videos on the subjects of massage therapy, anatomy and physiology, healthcare, fitness, and wellness.
+Students and teachers also have unlimited access to Visible Body software.
 Materials are available during normal hours of School operation.
 The library also contains periodicals and references for use by students and faculty.
 Books are available for checkout on a daily basis, and are located in the Library.
 Each branch campus also provides for learning resources sufficient to support the students and program objectives in the area of massage therapy and bodywork.
 All students and faculty are ensured reasonable access.